Chocotto Sister: Manga

-Chocotto Sister was published by Hakusensha in the seinen magazine Young Animal and has been collected in 8 tankōbon volumes.
+Written by Gō Zappa and illustrated by Sakura Takeuchi, Chocotto Sister was serialized in Hakusensha's seinen manga magazine Young Animal from 2003 to 2007.
+Hakusensha collected its chapters in eight tankōbon volumes, released from 19 December 2003 to 27 April 2007.

+Volume list

 Anime

 Chocotto Sister was produced by Nomad, directed by Yasuhiro Kuroda, and written by original creator Gō Zappa, with music by Masara Nishida and character designs by Yukihiro Kitano.
 The opening theme is "Doki!
 Doki!
-My Sister Soul" by Harenchi Punch and the ending theme is "Neko-nyan Dance" by Harenchi Punch.
-It was broadcast in 24 episodes from 12 July 2006 and 20 December 2006 on Kids Station.
+My Sister Soul" and the ending theme is "Neko-nyan Dance", both composed by Harenchi Punch.
+It was broadcast for 24 episodes on Kids Station from 12 July to 20 December 2006.
 It was later released on eight DVDs.

 Drama CDs

 Four drama CDs have been produced.